-The blank was built up of several layers of Foam and then carved to shape.
+The blank for the air scoop was built up of several layers of Foam and then carved to shape.
 To build the blank, I used WEST SYSTEM® epoxy because it does not chemically attack the foam.
 However, the hard glue lines at each layer of foam can cause difficulties when shaping the part.

 Styrofoam has a density of about 2 pounds per cubic foot—very low.
 Unless the density of the glue line approximates the foam, the shaping process will remove foam much more quickly than the glue lines.
 This leaves unacceptable ridges at each joint in the foam.
 So to make shaping easier, I used epoxy thickened with 410 Microlight™ to glue the layers of Styrofoam together.
 Microlight has a very low density and does not make hard glue lines that other fillers might.

 I used Surform™ tools, coarse files, and sandpaper to shape the mold.
 I made no attempt to get a good surface finish on the mold—I just concerned myself with the overall fairness.
 Since fiberglass will not conform to sharp corners, I used fillets of 410 Microlight on all inside corners, I used fillets of 410 Microlight on all inside corners.